frankhornung/frankhornung.github.io/_posts/2019-12-21-iphone-photo-transfer.md

 tags: [iphone,photos,videos,linux]
 ---

-# simple things complicated - download iphone photos to your linux computer

 ## i heard everything is easy and intuitive in the "apple" world

 that might be true in case all your it-gadgets are decorated by an apple.